EOT-RecompTest/XenonRecompUnlim/README.md

 ## Usage

+After building the tools you can follow this basic workflow:
+1. Run `XenonAnalyse` on your patched XEX to create a jump table TOML file.
+2. Edit or create a recompiler configuration referencing this file.
+3. Run `XenonRecomp` with your configuration and `XenonUtils/ppc_context.h` to generate the C++ sources.
 ### XenonAnalyse

 XenonAnalyse, when used as a command-line application, allows an XEX file to be passed as an input argument to output a TOML file containing all the detected jump tables in the executable: